 We ask for 100% and aim for 95%+

 A student is required by law (under Section 444 of the 1996 Education Act and Regulations of 2006 and 2010) to attend regularly at the school where they are registered.
 The school is required to differentiate between authorised and unauthorised absence.
 It is expected that the parent/carer will contact school to inform them concerning absence.
 However, it is for the school to judge whether the explanation given is satisfactory justification for the absence.

 Section 23 of the Anti-Social Behaviour Act 2003 and Section 105 of the Education and Inspections Act 2006 empowers LA officers, Headteachers and the Police to issue penalty notices in cases of unauthorised absences from school, and for parental failure to ensure that their child is not in a public place during school hours without reasonable justification during the first five days of an exclusion.

 Rights and Responsibilities

-It is the responsibility of everyone (pupils, parents, governors and all staff) in the school to improve the attendance and reach the annual targets set by the LA and DfE.
+It is the responsibility of everyone (students, parents, governors and all staff) in the school to improve the attendance and reach the annual targets set by the LA and DfE.
 This is achieved by a close partnership between the LA, parents and support agencies.

-All pupils are expected to attend all of their lessons regularly and punctually.
+All students are expected to attend all of their lessons regularly and punctually.
 Where there are difficulties, support will be offered from Tutors, Pastoral Managers, and the Attendance Improvement Officer.
 Good attendance will be rewarded regularly with House Points and awards.
 Poor attendance will be monitored closely and parents contacted.

 Parents / Carers